isomerpages/cris-nhic/_programmes/FAQs.md

 	* Intervention
 * Applicants are invited to submit proposals for the above themes (there is no further categorisation of sub-specialty or disease areas).
 The grant aims to support disease areas with high-prevalence in Singapore, and also areas for which participating/partnering PHIs deem as critical and would procure/adopt the proposed solution after the test-bedding/piloting period.

-**11. how will background ip and foreground ip ownership be managed?**
+**11. How will background ip and foreground ip ownership be managed?**

-* As the I2Adopt is focusing on providing an opportunity for technology in translation/mature stage we understand that it is unlikely for new foreground IP to be created.
+As the I2Adopt is focusing on providing an opportunity for technology in translation/mature stage we understand that it is unlikely for new foreground IP to be created.
 If there are new FIPs created, we encourage that t the industry partner and PHI to discuss and agree on mutually amicable IP management and commercial terms.

-**12. what types of healthcare/ healthtech/ medtech innovations are included in this grant? for example, does this grant only refer to clinical lab based solutions (e.g. drug development, diagnostic devices etc.) or other health-tech solutions (e.g. iot and ai enabled remote patient monitoring programmes that can deliver measurable health outcomes)?**
+**12. What types of healthcare/ healthtech/ medtech innovations are included in this grant? for example, does this grant only refer to clinical lab based solutions (e.g. drug development, diagnostic devices etc.) or other health-tech solutions (e.g. iot and ai enabled remote patient monitoring programmes that can deliver measurable health outcomes)?**

-* The I2Adopt thematic grant call is based on healthcare needs and not specific technology types (i.e. the grant is technology agnostic).
+The I2Adopt thematic grant call is based on healthcare needs and not specific technology types (i.e. the grant is technology agnostic).
 For example, for the first grant call we are looking for proposals focusing on screening, regardless of disease areas or health-tech solution.
 * Upcoming I2Adopt Grant Calls
 	* I2Adopt Cycle 2 on Diagnostics and Monitoring: Opens 3 April 2023, closes 2 May 2023
 	* I2Adopt Cycle 3 on Intervention: Opens 4 Aug 2023, closes 4 Sept 2023

-* Reach us at:&nbsp;[grant@nhic.cris.sg](mailto:grant@nhic.cris.sg)&nbsp;if you have any questions
+Reach us at:&nbsp;[grant@nhic.cris.sg](mailto:grant@nhic.cris.sg)&nbsp;if you have any questions

 ##### Pre-award

-**1. what types of grant schemes does nhic provide?**
+**1. What types of grant schemes does nhic provide?**

+There are three types of Grant Schemes available from NHIC.

+<table style="max-width: 100%; background-color: rgb(255, 255, 255); border-collapse: collapse; border-spacing: 0px; padding: 0px; margin: 10px 0px 0px; color: rgb(54, 54, 54); font-family: Arimo, Verdana, Geneva, sans-serif; font-size: 15.2px; font-style: normal; font-variant-ligatures: normal; font-variant-caps: normal; font-weight: 300; letter-spacing: normal; orphans: 2; text-align: start; text-transform: none; widows: 2; word-spacing: 0px; -webkit-text-stroke-width: 0px; white-space: normal; text-decoration-thickness: initial; text-decoration-style: initial; text-decoration-color: initial; width: 823.125px; border-width: 1px; border-color: rgb(229, 229, 229);" cellpadding="5" border="1"><tbody><tr><td style="width: 263.031px; vertical-align: top;"><a style="color: rgb(211, 38, 42); text-decoration: none; outline: none;" href="https://nhic.sg/web/index.php/our-funding/develop-i2d">Innovation to Develop (I2D)</a></td><td style="width: 263.031px; vertical-align: top;"><a style="color: rgb(68, 68, 68); text-decoration: none; outline: none;" href="https://nhic.sg/web/index.php/our-funding/protect-i2p">Innovation to Protect (I2P)</a></td><td style="width: 263.062px; vertical-align: top;"><a style="color: rgb(211, 38, 42); text-decoration: none; outline: none;" href="https://nhic.sg/web/index.php/our-funding/industry-i2i">Innovation to Industry (I2I)</a></td></tr><tr><td style="width: 263.031px; vertical-align: top;">This scheme supports the development of a healthcare innovation towards commercialisation.</td><td style="width: 263.031px; vertical-align: top;">This scheme funds healthcare-related patentable innovations with a commercialisation potential.</td><td style="width: 263.062px; vertical-align: top;">This scheme, by NHIC invitation only, funds healthcare-related projects which have successfully completed I2D funding.</td></tr></tbody></table>

-**2. who is eligible to apply for nhic grants?**
+**2. Who is eligible to apply for nhic grants?**

-**3. how do i apply for a grant?**
+**3. How do i apply for a grant?**

-**4. when are the deadlines for application submission?**
+**4. When are the deadlines for application submission?**

-**5. do you allow indirect research costs?**
+**5. Do you allow indirect research costs?**

-**6. how can i check the outcome of my i2d grant application?**
+**6. How can i check the outcome of my i2d grant application?**

-post-award
+##### Post-Award

-1. how do i request a budget variation? (applicable only to the i2d/i2i grant)
+**1. How do i request a budget variation? (applicable only to the i2d/i2i grant)**

-2. how do i request a grant extension?
+**2. How do i request a grant extension?**

-3. how do i request a change of principal investigator/research team member?
+**3. How do i request a change of principal investigator/research team member?**

-4. how do i request a variation of the project?
+**4. How do i request a variation of the project?**

-5. when and how do i submit my progress report?
+**5. When and how do i submit my progress report?**

-6. when and how do i submit my final project report?
+**6. When and how do i submit my final project report?**

-7. when and how do i submit a reimbursement claim?
+7. When and how do i submit a reimbursement claim?

-8. what is the claim submission timeline?
+8. What is the claim submission timeline?

-9. how do i check the status of the project claim?
+9. How do i check the status of the project claim?

-10. how do i know if my grant has closed?
+10. How do i know if my grant has closed?

-11. may i know the terms and conditions that governs nhic grants?
+11. May i know the terms and conditions that governs nhic grants?